Humanities 302

 Washington State University

-Questions will be drawn from the material covered since the last exam: that's most of Dante's Inferno on through to the end of all Renaissance materials since.
+Questions will be drawn from the material covered since the last exam: that's most of Dante's Inferno on through to the end of all Renaissance materials thereafter.

 I. IDENTIFICATIONS.
 [Total 26 points.]

-On the designated day for the "final thing," you will rely on the breadth and depth of your absorption of the class materials in order to answer an assortment of questions, primarily but perhaps not exclusively identification based: maybe identify the punishment for thieves, or who painted the Mona Lisa -- that kind of question, only a bit more difficult.
-This portion of the exam will be inflicted on you individually at the beginning of the last class period, Thursday, December 6th.
+On the designated day for this second exam of the semester, you will rely on the breadth and depth of your absorption of the class materials in order to answer an assortment of questions, primarily but perhaps not exclusively identification based: maybe identify the punishment for thieves, or who painted the Mona Lisa, or identify the originator of the "Petrarchan" sonnet -- that kind of question, only a bit more difficult.
+This portion of the exam will be inflicted on you at the beginning of the last Wednesday class period, November 29th.

 II.
 QUOTATIONS.
 [Total 50 points; 5 points each.]

 A combination of identification and significance questions will follow quotations from the literature, art images, musical tracks, and the other relevant materials selected for their representativeness of our discussions on key points ever since the previous exam.
-For this section, you may use books, notes, satellite positioning systems, and any other tools, materials, or resources you find helpful.
+"Santa knows that we're God's children and that makes everything right."

 III.
 TAKE-HOME ESSAY.
 [Total 24 points.]